zenizh/resonance/README.md

 ## Usage

-Resonate supports two way to add relational feature.
+Resonance supports two way to add relational feature.

 1. Add a feature to itself
 2. Add features to two models